How Healthcare Marketing is Evolving

 Disclaimer: Rules about healthcare privacy and marketing are always evolving, and they may vary from one social media platform to the next.

 Digital marketing can also help in the retention of existing patients, but providers must have permission from a patient in order to send them marketing messages.
-A double opt-in process – one in which a patient agrees to receive marketing materials, then confirms that by validating their email address or entering a numeric code received in a text message – is the best way to avoid violating HIPAA marketing rules
+A double opt-in process – one in which a patient agrees to receive marketing materials, then confirms that by validating their email address or entering a numeric code received in a text message.
+This is a marketing best practice and keeps your marketing from being mistakenly labeled as spam.

 Improving the Patient Experience